gotdibbs/JavaScriptStyleGuide/README.md

 ----
-> ### <a name='linelength'>Line Length</a>
+> ### <a name='linelength'>Length</a>

-A good rule of thumb is somewhere between 80 and 120 lines of code.
-While we don't have an explicit standard, just try and be conscious of long lines.
+  - **Line Length:** General rule of thumb is somewhere between 80 and 120 lines of code.
+No more than 120 characters though.
+While we don't want to have an explicit standard, just try and be conscious of long lines.

   Keeping line length under control has these two main benefits:

-  1. You don't have to scroll horizontally to see the end of the line.
+  	* You don't have to scroll horizontally to see the end of the line.

-  2. Side-by-side views are more useful when your code doesn't cover the whole width of your 20" wide-screen monitor.
+  	* Side-by-side views are more useful when your code doesn't cover the whole width of your 20" wide-screen monitor.

+  - **Function Length:** Even though you may be able to collapse the function contents and logic in your editor, long functions are inherently harder to debug.
+Longer stack traces are better than longer functions.
+If your function is starting to look really long then chunk it up into pieces.
+General rule of thumb: you should be considering refactoring and chunking if the length of your function is about a full screen-height's worth of code.

 ----